 Competition obedience is a canine sport that tests your dog’s ability to perform a series of exercises working with you as a team.
-The exercises consist of heeling, sit and down stays, stand for examination, retrieving, directed jumping, recalls, scent work, etc. There are three levels of obedience; Novice (earn a CD title), Open (earn a CDX title), and Utility (earn a UD title).
+The exercises consist of heeling, sit and down stays, stand for examination, retrieving, directed jumping, recalls, scent work, etc. There are three levels of obedience; Novice (earn a CD title), Open (earn a CDX title), and Utility (earn a UD title), there are also optional titling classes.
 Each level is more difficult than the previous, similar to achieving a higher education.

 Each of the classes is normally 6 weeks in duration.
 Classes meet once per week for 1 hour.
 The classes provide the instruction necessary for each of the skills at the given level.
 Class tuition ranges from $90.00 to $130.00 per full class session for Bayshore Club members and $100.00 to $165.00 for non members.

 The next three classes prepare the team for the Open or Companion Dog Excellent (CDX) competition level.
-The CDX level exercises taught are; Broad Jump, Figure Eight and Heel Free, Drop on Recall, Retrieve over High Jump, Retrieve on Flat, Long Sit, and Long Down.
-While some of these exercises appear to be similar to the Novice level (CD) exercises, there are additional requirements for those exercises the add a degree of difficulty to the basic exercise.
+The CDX level exercises taught are; Broad Jump, Figure Eight and Heel Free, Drop on Recall, Retrieve over High Jump, Retrieve on Flat, Command Discrimination and Stand, Stay and Get Your Leash.
+While some of these exercises appear to be similar to the Novice level (CD) exercises, there are additional requirements for those exercises that add a degree of difficulty to the basic exercise.